HugoC28/reading-trainer/frontend/README.md

 4. Head to the http://localhost:5173 with browser
 5. Make own credentials or use "Tester@gmail.com" and "password"
 6. With a successful login the bearer token is saved to the localstorage of the browser home view of the app is opened

+!!
+Before making the app to generate exercises, be sure that backend is also up and running